-Donald Trump & His Allies Are Allegedly ‘Being Reviewed’ For ‘Inciting Violence’ Charges
+Donald Trump & His Allies Are Allegedly 'Being Reviewed' For 'Inciting Violence' Charges

-During an appearance on MSNBC’s Velshi on Sunday, District of Columbia Attorney General Karl Racine claimed that Donald Trump and the speakers at the rally he held before the storming of the U.S. Capitol are under consideration for charges of “inciting violence,” Breitbart reported.
+During an appearance on MSNBC's Velshi on Sunday, District of Columbia Attorney General Karl Racine claimed Donald Trump and the speakers at the rally he held before the storming of the U.S. Capitol are under consideration for charges of "inciting violence," Breitbart reported.

 "The office of attorney general has jurisdiction over a number of potential offenses, including weapons, ammunition, curfew violations, and the one that's gotten the most attention, of course, is the inciting violence charge," he said.
 "We've brought that charge before.
 It is law in D.C. since 2011."

-The lawyer noted that the legislation makes it illegal to cajole, encourage, and otherwise motivate people to commit violence.
+The lawyer noted the law makes it illegal to cajole, encourage, and otherwise motivate people to commit violence.

 "When folks are talking about fighting, fighting, fighting, I think it gets closer to that line," he said.